stolostron/deploy/README.md

 ## To Delete the multiclusterhub-operator

-1. Delete the `multiclusterhub-operator` objects by deleting the yaml definitions contained in the `multiclusterhub-operator` dir:
+1. Delete the `multiclusterhub-operator` objects by deleting the yaml definitions contained in the `acm-operator` dir:
     ```bash
-    kubectl delete -k multiclusterhub-operator/
+    kubectl delete -k acm-operator/
     ```

 2. Not all objects are currently being cleaned up by the `multiclusterhub-operator` upon deletion.
-You can ensure all objects are cleaned up by executing the `uninstall.sh` script in the `multiclusterhub-operator` dir:
+You can ensure all objects are cleaned up by executing the `uninstall.sh` script in the `acm-operator` dir:
     ```bash
-    ./multiclusterhub-operator/uninstall.sh
+    ./acm-operator/uninstall.sh
     ```

 After completing the steps above you can redeploy the `multiclusterhub-operator` by simply running:
     ```bash
-    kubectl apply -k multiclusterhub-operator/
+    kubectl apply -k acm-operator/
     ```
 </p>
 </details>